Lorentzian Cheeger-Gromov convergence and temporal functions: Convergence of semi-Riemannian manifolds

 Stronger results for uniqueness and existence of limits will be obtained for globally hyperbolic spacetimes in \S \ref{sec:convergence_globally_hyperbolic} by using the stronger anchoring of a $h$-steep temporal function.
 Indeed, by Theorem \ref{intro:thm_A} this will be a Riemannian issue for Wick-rotated metrics.

 {\em 3.
 Hopf-Rinow equivalences}.
 Riemannian completeness implies the equivalence of several global properties which are frequently used implicitly.

 In the semi-Riemannian setting, these properties are not equivalent and one or more of them should be imposed, eventually complemented with others.
-We will give a ge\-neral semi-Riemannian result of uniqueness of limits (Corollary \ref{coro_simplyconnected}) by imposing geodesic completeness in addition to simple connectedness (a property to be ruled out trivially in the Riemannian setting, say, when choosing metric balls centered at a basepoint in order to exhaust the manifold).
-Other global hypotheses (for example, a controlled geodesic connectivity from the basepoint) may lead to different global uniqueness results.
+We will give a ge\-neral semi-Riemannian result of uniqueness of limits (Theorem \ref{coro_simplyconnected}) by imposing a condition weaker than geodesic completeness.
+Other global hypotheses (for example, a controlled geodesic connectivity from the basepoint) may lead to different strengthenings of global uniqueness results.
 Anyway, Hopf-Rinow equivalence will be available for the Wick-rotated metrics in the globally hyperbolic setting.